Vigil held for two Livingston Parish brothers who drowned Saturday

 INDEPENDENCE - A neighborhood in mourning came together Sunday evening to show support for the family of two brothers who drowned Saturday in the neighborhood's pond.

-Candles spelled out the names of the 6-year-old and 9-year-old boys, who many say were always outside playing in the Deer Trail Lakes neighborhood.
+Candles spelled out the names of Cayden and Chase, ages 6 and 9, who many say were always outside playing in the Deer Trail Lakes neighborhood.

 "We out here really just spreading love for the two kids who lost their lives," neighbor Jonathan Bellzen said.
 "They lost their lives in a situation they couldn't control, their parents couldn't control.
 The community that's out here now loves them more than they could imagine."